dchiller/ddmal-python-programming/README.md

 1. Add `mypy` to our dev dependencies in poetry.
 Install and set-up the VSCode extension for mypy.
 2. Add some types to the function you wrote in `sample_functions.py` and track the alerts that mypy gives you as you go along.
+3. Try adding the `--strict` argument to mypy in the VSCode extension settings.
+See what new things mypy complains about.
+Depending on the code base you are working on and your own workflow, you may or may not find the `--strict` setting helpful.

+## Unit testing

+Python ships with the built-in unittest module.

+1. Write some unit tests using the unittest module for the class in function_for_testing.py.
+2. Run your tests by running `python -m unittest tests`.
+Do they pass?
+3. Try adding a test for some additional functionality.
+Run your unittests to verify that your new test does not pass.
+4. Add a function to what you have in `sample_functions.py`.
+Run your tests again.
+Do they pass?

+Note: You don't have to run all of your unit tests every time.
+To select what test (or section of tests) to run, you can pass in a dot-separated path to the test.
+For example, to run a test case call "MyTestCase" that is in `tests.py`, you can run `python -m unittest tests.MyTestCase`.